 This entire conversation happens as Aman and I are dropping off Imam Daiyee at his home in DC.
 We are on our way from having dinner together.
 This conversation makes me uneasy.
 It is odd for me to see an Imam, or some kind of Muslim leader talk about his gay boyfriends.
 It’s hard to accept that Imam Daiyee and I see the world differently because of how our sexual orientation molds our perspective.

-It has to be said, there are limits to my understanding of the queer experience because I have never been in a romantic relationship with another man nor have I yearned for that.
+It has to be said, there are limits to my understanding of the queer experience.
 I am part of the heterosexual norm.
 But now, Imam Daiyee and I have come together because of our belief in the same God and our upholding of a high moral and ethical standard.

 “Is it hard to be in a relationship with someone that’s not Muslim?”
 I ask since Ted was a Christian.